Learn how to become a foster parent in NJ and make a real difference in the life of an abused or neglected child.

 Do you want to change a child’s life for the better?
 Here’s how to become a foster parent in NJ:

 - Fill out the form below, or call FAFS at 877.NJ.FOSTER: When you call, our Information Line staff will gather some general information regarding yourself and your family.
 They will also discuss what children you might be interested in fostering; some NJ foster parents like to care for infants, others prefer toddlers or teens.
 We look forward to hearing from you; contact us today.
 (If you are interested in adoption, click the link to learn how to adopt from foster care in NJ.)

-- Read the information we send you: FAFS will send you a welcome packet explaining the nature of foster care, the children who need your help and what is required when becoming a foster parent in NJ.
-The packet also includes information about DCP&P (formerly known as DYFS).
+- Read the information we send you.
+FAFS will mail or email you information explaining the nature of foster care, the children who need your help and what is required when becoming a foster parent in NJ.
+Information on FAFS services will also be included.
 Learn more today.

 - Complete a homestudy and attend PRIDE (Pre-service) Training: DCP&P staff will visit you at home and get to know you and your family.
 At that time, a Resource Family Support Worker will advise you if there are any changes you need to make to your home to make it safe for a child in foster care.
 Once your homestudy is complete, you can enroll in PRIDE (Pre-service) Training.
 PRIDE Training will help you get ready to become a foster parent in NJ.
 You will learn about DCP&P policy, what fostering entails and how best to welcome children into your home.
 DCP&P requires that you complete both the homestudy and the Pre-service training so that you may become a foster parent, also known as a licensed resource parent, in NJ.